Journalism - Fall 2017

 Your first assignment is a 750-word profile.
 You will receive a separate sheet concerning this assignment.
 Missing first drafts result in one grade lower for the interview's final grade.

 You are required to submit two 300-word news briefs.
 First drafts of each news brief are due on the assigned due date.
 Missing first drafts result in one grade lower for the story's final grade.

 The hilltop profile and the two news briefs may be revised once for a higher grade.
 The due date for revisions will be announced when your work is returned.

 You will submit a set of photos of the people featured in your hilltop profile and 10-15 photos to accompany one of your news briefs.

 You will take an exam in which you explain and apply the elements of journalism to your work as a reporter and photographer.

 You will complete the Unfamiliar Genre Project with a focus on a genre from journalism.
 You will receive a separate sheet concerning this assignment.

 Hilltop Profile: 10 points

 As I learn more about your needs and interests, we will make the appropriate adjustments.
-Additional handouts and readings will be given on various dates, and we will also do various writing exercises in class throughout the semester.
+We will also do various writing exercises in class throughout the semester.

 The date listed indicates the week during which the readings, assignments, and activities listed beneath it will take place.